Listings with Photos Policies

 What restrictions are there regarding the photos I upload?

 Note: If you're selling multiple copies of the same item individually, each of those items needs to have a separate listing.
-You may not show a single photo of all the products for sale unless you're selling those products together as a playset for a set price.
+However, if you're selling a playset for a set price, you may show a single photo of all the products for sale.
+If you're listing multiples of a non-English item that's not currently in the TCGplayer catalog (e.g. Yu-Gi-Oh!, Pokémon, etc.), you may create one listing for multiple copies of the card.
+However, you must indicate in the title that the listing is for one copy.

 What types of photos are considered inappropriate?